Preparing a Cluster Host

 💡

 That partition gets formatted when you take the cluster host under management of Sovereign Stack.
-Sovereign Stack scripts inform LXD to lay down a ZFS file system on this partition.
+Sovereign Stack scripts inform incus to lay down a ZFS file system on this partition.

 Profile setup